 Only the projections in the lattice $\cP^U$ are interesting.
-They correspond to the faces the mean value set $\bM(U)$ by (\ref{eq:main_iso}) and can in principle be computed by spectral analysis, see Remark~\ref{rem:pu}. \begin{Def} For orthogonal projections $p\in\cP$ we consider the exponential family
+Through (\ref{eq:main_iso}) they correspond to the faces the mean value set $\bM(U)$ and they can in principle be computed by spectral analysis, see Remark~\ref{rem:pu}.
+See also \S\ref{sec:poonem-algorithm} about the construction of $\cP^U$.

+Let us investigate the extension defined in (\ref{def:ext}). \begin{Def} For orthogonal projections $p\in\cP$ we consider the exponential family

 The {\it extension} of $\cE$ is defined in terms of the projection lattice $\cP^U$

 \end{Def}